 If you are about to venture into building a social media presence for your business, may I give you a few words of warning.

-Many companies spread themselves too thinly when it comes to social media.
+Many businesses spread themselves too thinly when it comes to social media.
 There are so many sites to choose from.
 Where should one start?

 It’s tempting to think that you need to be on all of them.
 After all, you may be missing out on attracting possible customers, right?

-Technically you’re right.
-But I’d say that your business should already know where your customers are, when they are there, and what your business should be communicating when they are listening.
+Technically you’re correct.
+But surely your business should already know where your customers are, when they are there, and what your organization should be communicating when they are listening?

 Social media vehicles are simply other ways of getting in front of potential – and existing – customers.
 The process of finding, attracting, engaging, selling to and following-up with them is the same: you’re just using different tools.

-Thinking that you need to be on every social media website is the same as thinking that you need to put an ad on every TV channel, or in every newspaper, just because there may be a customer out there who’ll see it.
-There are not many single malt scotch distilleries that take out full page ads in “Mother and Baby” magazine, are there?
+Thinking you need to be on every social media channel is the same as thinking that you need to put an ad on every TV channel, radio station, billboard, or newspaper.
+After all, there may be a customer out there who’ll see it, right?

 As social media strategy consultant Jay Baer is fond of saying: “Social media isn’t inexpensive, it’s different expensive.”